1

 What is rental assistance?

-The Department of Local Affairs has funding available for emergency rental assistance for Coloradans who have fallen behind on their rent, meet income limits and other qualifying factors, and are at risk of eviction or displacement.
+The Department of Local Affairs (DOLA) has funding available for emergency rental assistance for Coloradans who have fallen behind on their rent, meet income limits and other qualifying factors, and are at risk of eviction or displacement.

 Individuals are eligible for emergency rental assistance if they: